JamBrain/DairyBox/README.md

 Some of the things you need:

-* PHP 7.x with MBString, MySQL, XML, and APCU addons
+* PHP 7.x with MBString and XML addons
 * Node.js
 * GNU Make
 * Other image and vidio manipulation command-line tools